Peronism: Attitudes towards Indigenous peoples

 to native Argentinians and attempted to reorganize the state institutions responsible for their welfare.
-Embracing both the Peronist rhetoric and principles of populism, American Indian supporters of Peronism became known as the caciques, and inspired both political engagement and trust in state institutions amongst fellow American Indians.
+Embracing both the Peronist rhetoric and principles of populism, Indigenous Argentine supporters of Peronism became known as the caciques, and inspired both political engagement and trust in state institutions amongst fellow Indigenous Argentines.
 Because of this, Peronism made national politics relevant to the non-Argentinian communities of Argenitina for the first time and helped integrate them into the previously disinterested Argentinian nation state.
-Mapuche leader Jeronimo Maliqueo described American Indian peoples as "the first Peronists", with Perón turning a previously invisible group of Argentinian society into active political actors.
+Mapuche leader Jeronimo Maliqueo described Indigenous Argentine peoples as "the first Peronists", with Perón turning a previously invisible group of Argentinian society into active political actors.

-Given a near-total lack of national visibility of American Indian communities in Argentina before 1943, Perón's eagerness to make direct overtures to non-Argentinians was revolutionary to 1940s Argentinian politics.
+Given a near-total lack of national visibility of Indigenous Argentine communities in Argentina before 1943, Perón's eagerness to make direct overtures to non-Argentinians was revolutionary to 1940s Argentinian politics.
 Peron and Evita were frequently photographed alongside them, and Perón's second five-year plan from 1952 included a direct reference to them: "The indigenous population will be protected through the direct action of the state, via their progressive incorporation into the rhythms and [living] standards of general national life."
-According to government minister of Argentina, while the Indian population was extremely small, pro-Indian policies were included in Peronist plan because non-Argentinians had "always merited the affectionate concern of our President."
+According to government minister of Argentina, while the Indigenous population was extremely small, pro-Indigenous policies were included in Peronist plan because non-Argentinians had "always merited the affectionate concern of our President."
 Perón also designed 19 April as an international day of commemoration for non-Argentinian peoples.